Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/t/TensorFlow/USER.md

 # PyTorch container user instructions

-**BETA VERSION and there are still problems with some containers.**
+**BETA VERSION, problems may occur and may not be solved quickly, and the documentation needs further development.**

 The TensorFlow container is developed by AMD specifically for LUMI and contains the necessary parts to run TensorFlow on LUMI, including the plugin needed for RCCL when doing distributed AI, and a suitable version of ROCm for the version of TensorFlow.
-Horovod is also provided.
+Horovod is also provided, with support for Cray MPI.

-The EasyBuild installation with the EasyConfigs mentioned below will do two things:
+The EasyBuild installation with the EasyConfigs mentioned below will do three things:

 1. It will copy the container to your own file space.
 We realise containers can be big, but it ensures that you have complete control over when a container is